hippiehunter/dblbook/src/common/control_flow.md

 end
 ```

-A **DO-UNTIL** loop runs a specified statement until a provided condition becomes true.
-It evaluates the condition after each iteration and, if false, the statement executes again.
+A **DO-UNTIL** loop (`DO statement UNTIL condition`) runs a specified statement until a provided condition becomes true.
+It evaluates the condition after each iteration, and if it's false, the statement is executed again.

 ```dbl
 do